obezsmertnyi/k8s-custom-controller/README.md

-# k8s-custom-controller
+# k8s-cli

-A Kubernetes custom controller and CLI tool with advanced configuration management.
+A Kubernetes custom controller and CLI tool with advanced configuration management and API server capabilities.

 ## Features